gurnoor6/csec/readme.md

 # Vulnerabilities in Web Applications

+How is private information leaked from social networking sites?
+How can someone's bank account get compromised by just clicking on a link in an email?
+Why are we advised to not use the same password on different sites?
+What are those annoying "accept cookie banners" that pop up every time?
+How do characters in movies get into their school's database to change their grade?

+If you've ever encountered above questions and wanted to learn how these things happen, we've got you covered.
+In these tutorials we will be discussing about common vulnerabilities in web applications and how can those be exploited by attackers.
+But these tutorials cover a lot more than that.
+They will help you gain a deeper understanding into how stuff works, and if you are a developer, will help you to make more robust applications!

 ## What does a vulnerability mean?
 "A website vulnerability is a weakness or misconfiguration in a website or web application code that allows an attacker to gain some level of control of the site, and possibly the hosting server."